oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

 ## What's next

 Verrazzano packs in a nice set of capabilities that helps you with the operational side of Kubernetes.
-From monitoring to logging and security, there is a lot productivity that a Kubernetes or an application administrator can gain.
+From monitoring to logging and security, there's a lot productivity that a Kubernetes or an application administrator can gain.

-Hopefully, you've found this article helpful.
+Hopefully, you've found this article helpful and piqued your interest in what Verrazzano has to offer.
 In the [next part](2-deploy-multi-cluster-verrazzano-oke.md) of this series, we'll begin exploring other features of Verrazzano, including multi-cluster deployment and network security.

 For more information about development with Oracle products: